About Vovk.ts

 - Server-side: to validate incoming requests with Zod, Arktype, and other libraries, returning an error if the data is invalid.

-- Client-side: to validate data with Ajv before sending the request, throwing an error if the data is invalid on the client.
+- Client-side: to validate data with Ajv before sending the request, instantly throwing an error if the data is invalid on the client.

 - Code generation for TypeScript, Rust, and Python from the back-end schema.